charleskoehl/parsimonious/README.md

 ### Parsimonious.fetchIfNeeded(thing, [opts]) ⇒ <code>Parse.Promise</code>
-Given a value thing, return a promise that resolves to thing if thing is a clean Parse.Object, fetched Parse.Object if thing is a dirty Parse.Object, fetched Parse.Object if thing is a pointer;
+Given a value thing, return a promise that resolves to
+- thing if thing is a clean Parse.Object,
+- fetched Parse.Object if thing is a dirty Parse.Object,
+- fetched Parse.Object if thing is a pointer;
-  thing if otherwise
+- thing if otherwise

 **Kind**: static method of [<code>Parsimonious</code>](#Parsimonious)
-**Returns**: <code>Parse.Promise</code> - Promise that fulfills with saved UserPrefs object.
 **Params**

 - thing <code>\*</code>